IEEE-IIT/website-old/_posts/2015-06-16-metra-job-opportunities.md

 **Compensation**
 Paid internship

-Send your cover letter (which must include the position title), resume, class schedule, and copy of transcripts to the following e-mail address.

 ###Intern Engineering Computer Associate

 The Metra Internship Program provides an opportunity for college juniors, seniors and graduate students to gain practical experience through on-the-job learning.
 Metra assigns students to projects related to their academic/educational field of study, which complements classroom instruction.
 The knowledge gained contributes to career development, while the experience provides insight on the wide variety of jobs in the transportation industry.